ChaitanyaYeole02/neural-networks-and-deep-learning/README.md

 ## Introduction

-This repo contains all my code base for the couerse.
+This repo contains all my code base for the course under the Deep Learning Specialization.
 [Neural Networks and Deep Learning on Coursera](https://www.coursera.org/learn/neural-networks-deep-learning/home/).

 ## Programming Assignments